Browse This Page

 The Truth About Effective Absoprtion

 Calcium absorption takes place primarily in the small intestine, regardless of the source or type of the calcium.
-However, for the most effective absorption rate, the supplement must be formulated and packaged correctly (meaning that the calcium must be able to reach the small intestine intact...in order to accomplish this with a capsule, many must be taken in order to get the same effect as one-two tablets of Dr. Nieper's specially formulated calcium orotate).
+However, for the most effective absorption rate, the supplement must be formulated and packaged correctly (meaning that the calcium must be able to reach the small intestine intact...in order to accomplish this with a non-enteric coated capsule, many must be taken in order to get the same effect as one-two capsules of Dr. Nieper's specially formulated calcium orotate).

 What Are The Advantages Of Mineral Transporters?